pkp/pkp-plugin-cli/README.md

 ### pkp-plugin validate-releases --input ./plugins.xml

-(internal tool) used by the CI job for plugins registry to extract the releases from `plugins.xml` and validate their MD5 hashes
+(used internally by CI) extracts all the releases from `plugins.xml` and validate their MD5 hashes

+### pkp-plugin validate-new-release

+(used internally by CI) validates the new releases added to a plugin.xml file (used internally by the CI tool)

 ### pkp-plugin version